Marching: Techniques

 For mechanical efficiency, opposite arms usually swing with each leg while marching.
 British and Commonwealth armed forces keep their arms straight and swing the hand as high as the shoulder while forward and in theory to the level of the belt when backward.
 US Marines swing the arm six inches to the front and three inches to the rear while US Army Soldiers swing the arm nine inches to the front and six inches to the rear.
 Some European armies bend the arm during the swing.
 Many believe these differing practices help maintain rhythm for long route marches.
 US troops usually march long distances at "route step" which does not require them to maintain a specific pace or length of step.
 Some South American and Eastern European countries march on parade with the stiff leg earlier famous as the "goose step" of German troops.
 German and Scandinavian military bands and units swing with only the right arm, 90 degrees straight out.
 Some troops (like the Royal Swedish Lifeguard) swing with their left arm.
 This is because they carry their rifle in their right arm.

 The Royal Marines refer to a long distance march carrying full kit as a yomp.
 The most famous yomp of recent times was during the 1982 Falklands War.

-Parades
+Parades and protest

 For some people, marching is a major provocative ritual.
 In Northern Ireland, for example, hundreds of marches occur annually.
 These are usually organized by groups such as the Orange Order, which provide most of the participants.
 Music is provided by marching bands including silver bands, flute bands and others.
 Marching is often seen as a symbol of control over a particular area, and marching is often seen as a sectarian activity.

-Marching is often used - in the UK at least - during Armistice Day as a show of respect to those who fell during all wars and is done at the "slow march" from a pre-defined meating place to the cenitaf.
-The march usually consists of Active Duty and Retired Military Personnel, Cadet Corpes, Relatives and volunteer civilians.
+Marching is often used - in the UK at least - during Armistice Day as a show of respect to those who fell during all wars and is done at the "slow march" from a pre-defined meeting place to the cenotaph.
+The march usually consists of Active Duty and Retired Military Personnel, Cadet Corps, Relatives and volunteer civilians.

+During the civil rights movement, marches across cities were used as method to protest against civil injustice by civil disobedience, such as causing blockades, shutting down infrastructure, and to make protestors goals known.